PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 ## This - Advanced Topic

-`this` is only useful when dealing with classes, when it becomes a shorthand way of referring to the innermost enclosing class.
+`this` is only useful when dealing with classes, when `this` becomes a shorthand way of referring to the innermost enclosing class.

-The keyword `this` is used as an expression ({term}`prvalue`), being a built-in pointer, and the associated value can be accessed using `*this`.
+The keyword `this` is used as an expression ({term}`prvalue`), being a built-in pointer - and the associated value can be accessed using `*this`.

 `This` may only be used within:
 * The body of an implicit object member function - a member initialiser list, and lambda expression body.